 This initiative has been an interesting one to look at.
 As a business, we did in-depth research into the methods of slurry spreading and what we could do for the environment.
 We found good information from both studies online and from other farmers' experiences discussed in farming groups.
 Some organisations that I have come across and have found helpful in providing advice for farming and the environment include grassroots and Ulster Farmers Union, these have been very informative and bring across ideas that perhaps you wouldn’t normally think of.
 After a business trip to England looking at the benefits of planting native trees and the importance they have on the environment, this was a very helpful way to highlight the benefits of planting these on our farm.

 As a farm, we have been working closely with the local Young Farmers clubs to spread awareness of my initiative and highlight the importance of putting measures into place to help the environment as farmers.
 It is a hard initiative to always follow when things are busy on the farm but what I have learnt is that if you take that extra bit of time to do things properly and be more conscious of what you’re doing, you know you’re doing your part for the environment.

 I believe that people shouldn’t do everything that we have put into our farm, instead do something to suit your own farms, but as long as you start with the small and simple steps to do your part, other parts will follow.

 Fertiliser usage across the farm.

-Low emission techniques of slurry spreading are then used from trail and shoe slurry spreading to high tech GPS sensors to make sure that slurry and fertiliser goes where it is needed, reducing waste, time in the field spreading and emissions of GHGs.
+Low-emission techniques of slurry spreading are then used from trail and shoe slurry spreading to high-tech GPS sensors to make sure that slurry and fertiliser go where they're needed, reducing waste, time in the field spreading and emissions of GHGs.